apache/nuttx/boards/z80/ez80/z20x/README.txt

        NOTE:  The is no card detect signal so the microSD card must be placed in the card slot before the system is started.

-    3. Debugging the RAM version
+    3. Debugging from RAM

-       You can debug the all RAM version using ZDS-II as follows:
+       You can debug from RAM version using ZDS-II as follows:

        a.
 Connect to the debugger,
        b.
 Reset, Go, and Break.
 This will initialize the external RAM
        c.
 Break and Load the nuttx.lod file
        c.
-Set the PC to 0x040000
+Set the PC to 0x050000
        d.
 Single step a few times to make sure things look good, then
        e.
 Go